mkdocstrings/griffe/docs/guide/users/navigating.md

 Ultimately, these expressions are what allow downstream tools such as [mkdocstrings' Python handler][mkdocstrings-python] to render cross-references to every object it knows of, coming from the current code base or loaded from object inventories (objects.inv files).

-During static analysis, these expressions also allow to analyze decorators, dataclass fields, and many more things in great details, and in a robust manner, to build third-party libraries support in the form of [Griffe extensions](extending.md).
+During static analysis, these expressions also allow analyzing decorators, dataclass fields, and many more things in great detail, and in a robust manner, to build third-party libraries support in the form of [Griffe extensions](extending.md).

 To learn more about expressions, read their [API reference](../../reference/api/expressions.md).